- Chart

 IPO Launch date 2007-05-31 | CEO, President & Director Mr. Bradley L. Campbell M.B.A. | ||

 Amicus Therapeutics, Inc., a biotechnology company, focuses on discovering, developing, and delivering novel medicines for rare diseases in the United States and internationally.
-The company's commercial product and product candidates consist of Galafold, an orally administered monotherapy for the treatment of adults with a confirmed diagnosis of Fabry disease and an amenable galactosidase alpha gene variant; and Pombiliti + Opfolda, a novel two-component treatment program for adults living with late-onset Pompe disease.
-It has collaboration and license agreement with GlaxoSmithKline to develop and commercialize Galafold.
+The company's commercial product and product candidates consist of Galafold, an orally administered monotherapy for the treatment of adults with a confirmed diagnosis of Fabry disease and an amenable galactosidase alpha gene variant; Pombiliti + Opfolda, a novel two-component treatment program for adults living with late-onset Pompe disease; and DMX-200, a small molecule inhibitor of the chemokine receptor 2 that is in a pivotal Phase 3 study for the treatment of focal segmental glomerulosclerosis (FSGS) kidney disease.
+It has collaboration and license agreement with GlaxoSmithKline to develop and commercialize Galafold; and Dimerix Limited for the commercialization of DMX-200 for the treatment of FSGS and other indications.
 Amicus Therapeutics, Inc. was incorporated in 2002 and is headquartered in Princeton, New Jersey.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.